weblate/website/content/contribute.en.md

         <h1>Helping with the code</h1>

         <p>You want to help with the datarequests.org code?
 We of course also welcome any help here.
 There’s always a bug that needs to be solved or a new feature that wants to be implemented.</p>
-        <p>The project is designed as a static website based on Hugo and Webpack.
+        <p>The project is designed as a static website based on Hugo and Preact.
 Most of the development is done on a private GitLab instance, with all commits being mirrored to GitHub.
 We still welcome issues and pull requests through the GitHub repository.
 There’s also more details on our architecture there.</p>
     </div>
     <div class="clearfix"></div>